 Step 2.
 Connect your iPhone to the computer via a USB cable and it will be detected automatically.
 Then you'll see a message on the iPhone asking if you want to trust the computer.
 Tap on Trust.

 Step 3.
-In Windows explorer, click your device on left column.
+In Windows explorer, click your device on the left column.
 Go to Internal Storage > DCIM, and click into each folder to preview your photos.

 • Apple groups photos chronologically into folders like 100APPLE, 101APPLE, 102APPLE etc.

 • Edited photos will have an AAE format file that you cannot open directly on Windows.
-If you want to copy both original photos and edited photos to a SD card, follow method 1 in the previous part.
+If you want to copy both original photos and edited photos to an SD card, follow method 1 in the previous part.